debolek/Devops_References-/Kubernetes.md

 When you install a Kubernetes on a system you are actually installing the following components,You are installing the following components:-

-API SERVER
+API SERVER,
-SCHEDULER
+SCHEDULER,
-ETCD
+ETCD,
-KUBECTL
+KUBECTL,
-CONTAINER RUN TIME
+CONTAINER RUN TIME and
 CONTROLLER

 ![image](https://user-images.githubusercontent.com/37187773/139560508-f518c68c-30b6-4aad-b2e9-0ebb7ad39e11.png)